Pool Chemical Calculator — Chlorine, pH, Salt & Shock

 Pool chemistry can be confusing.
 Add too little chlorine and your pool turns green.
 Add too much muriatic acid and you damage pool surfaces.
 Our pool water chemistry calculator does the math for you based on your exact pool size and current chemical levels, eliminating guesswork and wasted chemicals.

 Mobile-friendly design: Use these calculators right at your pool with your phone.
 Test your water, enter the numbers, and get instant chemical dosing recommendations.
-Works for inground pools, above-ground pools, salt water pools, and hot tubs.
+Works for inground pools, above-ground pools, saltwater pools, and hot tubs.
+New to saltwater pools?
+The pool salt level chart shows exactly what ppm your system should be running at.

 Pool chemistry quick tips